FMInference/FlexiGen/README.md

 # FlexGen

 FlexGen is a high-throughput generation engine for running large language models with limited GPU memory.
-FlexGen allows **high-throughput** generation by IO-efficient offloading, compression and **large effective batch sizes**.
+FlexGen allows **high-throughput** generation by IO-efficient offloading, compression, and **large effective batch sizes**.

-## Throughput-Oriented Inference for Large Langugage Models
+## Throughput-Oriented Inference for Large Language Models

 In recent years, large language models (LLMs) have shown great performance across a wide range of tasks.
 Increasingly, LLMs have been applied not only to interactive